ceri-num/uv-larm/tutorials/2-move.md

 ## move node

 The idea now is to create a node that will control the robot accordingly to our expectation.
-For that we will create a python ros package and a new node in this packatge to sent velocity in the appropriate topic.
+For that we will create a python ros package and a new node in this package to send velocity in the appropriate topic.

 First create a new package `tuto_move` in your `src` directory of your workspace (ie. aside of `tbot`).